 Quality control and product research

 WSAVA questions: What specific quality control measures do you use to assure the consistency and quality of your ingredients and the end product?
 What kind of product research has been conducted?
 Are the results published in peer-reviewed journals?

-From start to finish, pet owners can be assured that Royal Canin provides a safe, high-quality pet food.
-Our robust quality control process can include any of the following non-intrusive analyses, depending on the purpose of the diet:
+From start to finish, pet owners can be assured that Royal Canin provides a safe, high quality pet food.
+Our robust quality control process can include any of the following non-intrusive analyses, depending on the intent of the diet:

 Product quality begins with the audit of every single ingredient from each supplier.
 We source local ingredients whenever possible, however ingredient safety and quality is our priority.
 Prior to entering the facility, each ingredient must be scrutinised by trained technicians to confirm quality and safety.